-Ben CARROLL: We know we will get the recording tomorrow.
-We are investing in our Education State, and I want to update the house - electorate and also the member for Bulleen's and the member for Kew's.
+Ben CARROLL: We are updating the Education State right across this wonderful state of Victoria, and I am going to update the house on the investments we are making in the Leader of the Opposition's electorate and also the member for Bulleen's and the member for Kew's.
 In the Leader of the Opposition's we have done seven upgrades.
 I opened three new schools at the beginning of this year, and we have got two more schools to open next year that will be part of our 100 school upgrades across our state.
 The member for Bulleen is not here - he is on the phone to Jeff Kennett - but can I say we have updated half a dozen schools, including Bulleen Heights, Templestowe Heights and Templestowe College.
 And for the sleeper, the member for Kew: \$9.6 million for the Belmore specialist school.
 Also there is a brand new STEM centre at Kew High and, in the last budget, planning money for Boroondara Park Primary School.